linqen/linqen/README.md

 ###

 <p align="left">Hey!
-I'm a Game developer that decided to go his way into the industry, so after years of working for companies, now I work on my own.<br><br>Working with Unreal Engine since 2018, and not planning to stop.<br><br>Currently I'm leading the development of a Tower Defense - Shooter game called BrainZ.<br><br>Giving shape to a new Indie studio called SoulCraft, check the website:</p>
+I'm a Game developer that decided to go his way into the industry, so after years of working for companies, now I work on my own.<br><br>Working with Unreal Engine since 2018, and not planning to stop.<br><br>Currently I'm leading the development of a Tower Defense - Shooter game called BrainZ.<br><br>Giving shape to a new Indie studio called SoulCraft, check the website [Here](https://www.soulcraft.games/) </p>

 ###